 - Controlling anger

 - Depression and low mood

 - Domestic violence

 - Sleeping problems

-Mental health support for Greater Manchester uni students
+Mental health support for Greater Manchester university students

 Have you heard of the Greater Manchester Universities Mental Health Service?